YeasinSE/Mystical-STD/deployer-consumer/README.md

      deployment outcomes and enabling teams to make informed decisions.

-`Handle Customer all deploy request and process to deploy project on server. currently support deploy project on AWS s3.`
+`NOTE: currently support deploy project on AWS s3 only.`

 ### Follow the instruction step by step